SanShiv1312/Notes/SEM-4/SECA1404/UNIT-3/README.md

 - `D0 to D7` – Data pins for the transfer of data.

-- `RESET` - Reset input, This is an **active high signal**.
+- `RESET` - Reset input, This is an *active high signal*.
 It clears the control register and sets all ports in the input mode.

 - `RD'` - Read input, this control signal enables the Read operation.
 When the signal is low, the microprocessor reads the data from the selected I/O port of the 8255.

 - `WR'` - Write input, this control signal enables the write operation.
 When this signal goes low, the microprocessor writes into a selected I/O port or control register.

+- `VCC` - *Voltage Common Collector*, it is the power input of a device.(+5V for 8255 PPI).